tirtho/open-ai/README.md

 - pip install azure-keyvault, azure-keyvault-certificates, azure-keyvault-keys, azure-keyvault-secrets
 - pip install openai
 - pip install numpy, num2words, pandas, matplotlib, scipy, scikit-learn, tiktoken
+- pip install langchain (optional, only if you want to try the LangChain notebooks)
 ### Operation
 Opem a CommandPromt/terminal/shell and go to the open-ai folder from this code-base.
 In your OS set the environment variables